 This post was sponsored by Ling Ling, all opinions expressed in my post are my own.

 Celebrate the year of the dog with Chinese Hot Pot at Home.
 A hotpot ingredient shopping list can be downloaded from the bottom of the post.

-Our daughter is Asian and it is important to us that we teach our children about various cultures from around the world.
+It is important to us that we teach our children about various cultures from around the world.
 One of our favorites is observing Chinese New Year.
 We follow a variety of Chinese customs and traditions in our home.
 We follow customs greeting friends with oranges to make sure our friendship stays intact and passing out red envelopes with money in them to start the year with prosperity.
 We have created some of our own traditions, including eating Chinese Hot Pot.

 What is Hot Pot?

 Hot Pot is a soup of sorts that we first became familiar with in Malaysia back in 2001.
 There it is called Steamboat, but the premise is the same.
 It is a pot of boiling broth that is placed in the center of the table for everyone to access.
 Fresh ingredients are placed into the soup base to create a meal.
 These fixings include protein, vegetables, and noodles.

-We like hot pot so much that we have it on a weekly basis that our house.
+We like hot pot so much that we have it on a weekly basis in our house.
 It is fun because everybody gets to cook what they want in the community pot but it can be changed up from week to week.

 Chinese Hot Pot Recipe

 First, you need some kind of pot to boil your broth in.
 We have a dedicated hot pot cooker that happens to be electric, but many people use a pot on a gas burner.
-Ours has a divider in it so that we can have to different types of hot pot going at once.
+Ours has a divider in it so that we can have two different types of hot pot going at once.
 This is a great option for vegetarians or other dietary restrictions.